 Things to Put in Storage

 This part of the moving in together checklist can be emotionally difficult, but just remember what you’re giving up these items for.
-Besides, if you’re choosing them to be thrown away or sold, you’re likely going to survive without them.
+Choosing to live with your partner is the start of a new chapter, and that means letting go of some of the things you’ve acquired over the years that don’t make sense in your new home together.
+Besides, if you’re choosing items to be donated, thrown away, or sold, you’re likely going to survive without them.
+Don’t be too sad though, just think—by letting go of your old items, someone else gets to enjoy them.